AngleSharp/AngleSharp.Diffing/docs/Strategies.md

 The above  control text would use case-insensitive regular expression to match against a test text string (e.g. "HELLO WORLD 2020").

 #### Style sheet text comparer
-Different rules whitespace apply to style sheets (style information) inside `<style>` tags and `style="..."` attributes, than to HTML5.
-This comparer will parse the style information inside `<style>` tags and `style="..."` attributes and compare the result of the parsing, instead doing a direct string comparison.
+Different whitespace rules apply to style sheets (style information) inside `<style>` tags, than to HTML5.
+This comparer will parse the style information inside `<style>` tags and compare the result of the parsing, instead doing a direct string comparison.
 This should remove false-positives where e.g. insignificant whitespace makes two otherwise equal set of style informations result in a diff.

 To add this comparer, use the `WithStyleSheetComparer()` method on the `DiffBuilder` class, e.g.: